 Once your seeds have germinated, you want steady growth (another advantage to lights).
 Keep them moist and as the plants become established, allow the soil in your containers to dry well before watering.
 Too much watering could cause your flowering annuals to die of damping off.
 When outdoor conditions merit, harden off your plants using a cold frame or by just setting them outside in a protected area for a few hours each day.
 Before, transplanting, make sure the soil temperatures, both in pots and the ground ready for transplant, are consistent to avoid shocking your plants.

 Here’s advice on all kinds of flowers from the fine folks at Cornell University.
-And Organic Gardening has specific advice on starting a number of different annuals indoors.
+And Good Housekeeping has specific advice on starting a number of different annuals indoors.
 Here’s even more info on growing annuals (PDF) from the fine folks at Purdue University.

 Winner of several gardening awards, CowPots are made by American dairy farmers.

 Create your own 2 in. biodegradable plant starters out of recycled newspaper.